mantleCurve/english-malayam-telegram-bot/README.md

 --
 Chat with Telegram bot [BotFather](https://telegram.me/BotFather) to create a bot and get an access token

+Running
+--
+`python3 telegram_bot.py`

+Your bot will be live at the bot you created with the BotFather

 Dataset
 --
 Dataset can be downloaded from [Olam](https://olam.in/open/enml/)